byu-rad-lab/baloo-mujoco-sim/README.md

 3. Once installed, on the first import of the package, the mujoco model xml files will be generated in the pip-installed mujoco location, and then available for loading in a simulation.
 4. You can run a simulation loop with the command line with ```run-baloo-sim```.
 This command runs [```controllers/baloo_open_loop.py```](./src/baloo_mujoco_sim/controllers/baloo_open_loop.py).

+**NOTE: It is highly recommended to use a virtual environment for this installation.**

 Here's an example of how to do this: